What is peak flow?

 - If you can breathe out quickly and with ease, you have a higher number.
 This means you have a higher peak flow.
 Your lungs are working well, and your asthma may not be bothering you.

 - If you can only breathe out slowly and with difficulty, you have a lower number.
 This means you have a lower peak flow.
-Your lungs are not working well, even if you are not having asthma symptoms.
+Your lungs aren't working well, even if you aren't having asthma symptoms.

 It's good to know how well your lungs are working.
 One way to do this is by checking your peak flow with a peak flow meter.
 Your peak flow can tell you if your asthma is staying the same, getting better, or getting worse.

 Checking your peak flow helps you control your asthma.
-Then asthma will not control you.
+Then asthma won't control you.

 Before you start, remove any gum or food you may have in your mouth.